Choosing breast reduction surgery

 - Self-consciousness (for example, clothes don’t fit properly)

-Some women choose a reduction mammoplasty to even out their silhouette when one breast is larger than the other.
+Some women choose a breast reduction - or a 'boob reduction', to even out their silhouette when one breast is larger than the other.
 Breast reduction surgery for men (gynaecomastia) is also available, though the procedure is slightly different.
 You’ll find all the details on our chest reduction page in the mens section.

 What is breast reduction surgery?